mbabynames search ✿

 Liora Belle

-The meaning of Liora is "noble and strong"; Belle is "beautiful".
+The meaning of Liora is "my light"; Belle is "beautiful".
 There is a natural balance between the two.
 Belle (1 syllable) provides a firm close after the longer Liora.

 Flowing and rhythmic